Scotland in the Late Middle Ages: Language and literature

 It was Scots that emerged as the language of national literature in Scotland.
 The first surviving major text is John Barbour's Brus (1375), composed under the patronage of Robert II and telling the story in epic poetry of Robert I's actions before the English invasion until the end of the war of independence.
 The work was extremely popular among the Scots-speaking aristocracy and Barbour is referred to as the father of Scots poetry, holding a similar place to his contemporary Chaucer in England.
 In the early 15th century these were followed by Andrew of Wyntoun's verse Orygynale Cronykil of Scotland and Blind Harry's The Wallace, which blended historical romance with the verse chronicle.
 They were probably influenced by Scots versions of popular French romances that were also produced in the period, including The Buik of Alexander, Launcelot o the Laik and The Porteous of Noblenes by Gibert Hay.

 Much Middle Scots literature was produced by makars, poets with links to the royal court.
 These included James I who wrote The Kingis Quair.
-Many of the makars had university education and so were also connected with the Kirk.
+Many of the makars had a university education and so were also connected with the Kirk.
 However, Dunbar's Lament for the Makaris (c.
 1505) provides evidence of a wider tradition of secular writing outside of Court and Kirk now largely lost.
 Before the advent of printing in Scotland, writers such as Robert Henryson, William Dunbar, Walter Kennedy and Gavin Douglas have been seen as leading a golden age in Scottish poetry.

 In the late 15th century, Scots prose also began to develop as a genre.
 Although there are earlier fragments of original Scots prose, such as the Auchinleck Chronicle, the first complete surviving works include John Ireland's The Meroure of Wyssdome (1490).
 There were also prose translations of French books of chivalry that survive from the 1450s, including The Book of the Law of Armys and the Order of Knychthode and the treatise Secreta Secetorum, an Arabic work believed to be Aristotle's advice to Alexander the Great.
 The landmark work in the reign of James IV was Gavin Douglas's version of Virgil's Aeneid, the Eneados, which was the first complete translation of a major classical text in an Anglian language, finished in 1513, but overshadowed by the disaster at Flodden.